Style Notes & Course Description Guidelines

 Course Description Guidelines:

-The following guidelines are strongly recommended as we revise course descriptions as part of the overall academic catalog revision process.
+The following guidelines are strongly recommended as part of the overall academic catalog revision process.
 Please keep these guidelines in mind when creating new courses or revising existing courses.

 - Recommended maximum length: 80 words, excluding title and prereq/course offering notes at the end.
 However, endnotes should be succinct and abbreviated whenever possible (see examples).